ManishPrakkash/FitTrack/backend/README.md

-# FitTrack Backend
+# Fitrack Backend

-This is the backend for the FitTrack application, built with Django and MongoDB.
+This is the backend for the Fitrack application, built with Django and MongoDB.

 ## Prerequisites